Tuxedo (electoral district)

-Tuxedo is a provincial electoral division in the Canadian province of Manitoba.
+Tuxedo is a provincial electoral district of Manitoba, Canada.
 It was created by redistribution in 1979, and has formally existed since the provincial election of 1981.
 The riding is located in the southwest section of the city of Winnipeg.

+Geography

-Tuxedo is bordered to the east by River Heights, to the south by Charleswood and Fort Whyte, to the north by St. James, and to the west by Charleswood.
+Tuxedo is bordered to the east by River Heights, to the south by Roblin and Fort Whyte, to the north by St. James and Kirkfield Park, and to the west by Roblin.

+The riding contains the neighbourhoods of Edgeland, J. B. Mitchell, Mathers, Old Tuxedo, Sir John Franklin, South Tuxedo, Tuxedo, Vialoux, as well as Elmhurst and Varsity View east of Laxdal Rd.

+Demographics

 The riding's population in 1996 was 20,095.
 The average family income in 1999 was $89,350, almost $40,000 above the provincial average.
 The unemployment rate was 5.60%.
 Tuxedo has a significant Jewish population, at 8% of the total.
-Over 17% of the riding's residents are above 65 years of age, and over 28% have University degrees.
+Over 17% of the riding's residents are above 65 years of age, and over 28% have university degrees.
 Health and social services account for 16% of Tuxedo's industry, with a further 14% in the service sector.

+History

-Tuxedo has been represented by Progressive Conservative MLAs since its creation.
-Both of which went on to become Premiers of the province.
-Former Premier Gary Filmon represented the riding between 1981 and his retirement in 2000.
+Tuxedo was represented by Progressive Conservative MLAs from its creationin 1981 to 2024; both of the two MLAs who served prior to the by-election of 2024 became Premier of Manitoba.
+Gary Filmon, who served as premier from 1988 until 1999, represented the riding between 1981 and his retirement from politics in 2000.
+Following Filmon's departure, Heather Stefanson succeeded him as MLA and she held the premiership from 2021 to 2023.
+Following her resignation in 2024 and the subsequent by-election, the New Democratic Party of Manitoba won the seat for the first time.

-The current MLA is PC Party leader and Premier of Manitoba, Heather Stefanson.

-List of provincial representatives
+Members of the Legislative Assembly

 This riding has elected the following MLAs: